Priyanshu1238/Portfolio_Final_Year/README.md

 About
 Projects
 Contact me
-Through About section anyone can downloaf my resume.
+Through About section anyone can download my resume.
 Through Projects Section anyone can see my projects images and thier github link.